EU Customs Procedures: The 5 Main Options for Importers

 What is the difference between customs duty and import VAT?

 Customs duty is a tax on imported goods calculated as a percentage of the goods' value (the customs value).
 Import VAT is a separate charge, calculated on the customs value plus the duty amount, at the standard VAT rate of the importing country.
 In most EU countries, import VAT is recoverable through your regular VAT return if you're VAT-registered.
+See How to calculate landed cost for a worked example.

 What happens if I use the wrong HS code?